The finger bone's connected to the hand bone,

 Investigators and collectors have found evidence for the use of the atlatl in prehistoric California in almost every region of the state in the form of atlatl spurs.
 In fact, California has enough prehistoric atlatl spur examples to classify them into categories.
 (Ralston and Fitzgerald 2014).

-Figures one and four show an example of a prehistoric atlatl spur surface found in Kings County, California by Connie Hudson prior to 1970.
-Most of the people I have spoken to about this prehistoric artifact believe this atlatl spur represents a bird's head, specifically a hummingbird's head.
+Figures one and four show an example of a prehistoric atlatl spur surface found in Kings County, California, by Connie Hudson before 1970.
+Most of the people I have spoken to about this prehistoric artifact believe this atlatl spur represented a bird's head, specifically a hummingbird's head.

 A bird's head would be an ideal symbol for an atlatl.
 If we think about a spear launched from an atlatl, flying effortlessly through the sky, what better symbol for a flight than a bird or hummingbird?

-Figure Five - A mock up of how I believe this
+Figure Five - A mock-up of how I believe the birdhead's spur

 Check out my books and links on atlatls at the end of this article!